Run Like Hell: Composition

 After the previous song, "In the Flesh", the crowd continues to chant, "Pink!
 Floyd!
 Pink!
 Floyd!"
 The guitar intro begins with the scratching of strings dampened with left-hand muting, before settling on an open D string dampened by palm muting.
 As heard earlier on the album in "Another Brick in the Wall, Part 1", the muted D is treated with a specific delay setting, providing three to four loud but gradually decaying repeats, one dotted-eighth note apart, with the result that simply playing quarter notes (at 116 beats per minute) will produce a strict rhythm of one eighth note followed by two sixteenth notes, with rhythmic echoes overlapping.
 Over this pedal tone of D, Gilmour plays descending triads in D major (mostly D, A, and G), down to the open chord position (a quieter, second overdubbed guitar plays open chords only).
 Some of the guitar tracks are also treated with a heavy flanging effect.
+Gilmour has stated he was attempting to imitate the "chopping cellos" from The Beach Boys song "Good Vibrations".

 The verses are in E minor, with pedal tones of the guitar's open E, B, and G strings (a full E minor triad) ringing out over a sequence of power chords, resulting in the chords E minor, Fmaj7sus2(♯11), C major seventh, and Bsus4(add♭6).
 Providing contrast, another guitar, equally treated with delay, plays a low-pitched riff on the roots and minor sevenths of each chord, although the E♭ (minor seventh of F) and B♭ (minor seventh of C) do not match the sustaining open E and B strings an octave above.

 Aside from the added tones in each chord, the basic verse sequence of E minor, F major, E minor, C major, and B major is reprised later in "The Trial", the conceptual climax of The Wall.
 However, David Gilmour is not credited as a co-writer of "The Trial", which is credited to Waters and producer Bob Ezrin.

 Before the final riff ends the song, a piercing shriek by Roger Waters can be heard, not unlike one heard between "The Happiest Days of Our Lives" and "Another Brick in the Wall, Part 2".
 At the conclusion of the song, the crowd begins chanting, "Hammer!
 Hammer!" as the sound of soldiers marching is heard before segueing into the next song, "Waiting for the Worms".